 Help Me Stop has been constant in our practice to maintain our standards of care since the start of COVID-19 while ensuring the protection of our clients and staff.
 The procedures we put in place at the beginning of lockdown have prepared us for any policy changes caused by COVID-19, including the government implementing tighter lockdown rules which was announced in December 2020.

 Under the new Tier 4 rules, it is still legitimate for you to attend treatment or attend an assessment so please do not be put off seeking treatment.
-Our Dayhab centre, which is based in Acton, West London, will remain open as usual and of course we have our tried and tested 6-week online service for those that can’t make it into West London.
+Our Dayhab centres, which is based in Acton, West London and Fitzrovis, Central London, will remain open as usual and of course we have our tried and tested 6-week online service for those that can’t make it into London.

-Chris Cordell is Help Me Stop's General Manager and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and a member of the Federation of Drug and Alcohol Professionals.
+Chris Cordell is Help Me Stop’s Director of Operations and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and a member of the Federation of Drug and Alcohol Professionals.